Proxy Voting and Governance

 - Non-net Operating Loss Shareholder Rights Plan

-The Committee votes FOR non-net operating loss shareholder rights plans if all the following are in place: (1) a plan trigger that is 20% or greater, (2) a term not exceeding 1 year, (3) the plan terminates if not ratified by shareholder majority, (4) there are no "dead hand" or "modified dead hand" provisions, and (5) the plan has a qualified offer clause.
-The Committee reviews these NNOL plans on a case-by-case basis outside of these prescribed requirements.
+Generally, the Committee votes FOR non-net operating loss shareholder rights plans if all the following are in place: (1) a plan trigger that is 20% or greater, (2) a term not exceeding 3 years, (3) the plan terminates if not ratified by shareholder majority, (4) there are no "dead hand" or "modified dead hand" provisions, and (5) the plan has a qualified offer clause.
+The Committee generally reviews these NNOL plans on a CASE-BY-CASE basis outside of these prescribed requirements.

 - Special Meetings and Majority Vote

 The Committee believes the rights to call a special meeting and to approve an action with a simple majority vote are powerful tools for shareholders.
 As such, we generally support proposals that uphold these rights.
-More specifically, with respect to a shareholder's right to call a special meeting, the Committee generally votes FOR proposals that would allow shareholders to call a special meeting if a reasonably high proportion of shareholders (typically of at least 15%, but no more than 25%, of the company's outstanding stock) are required to agree before such a meeting is called.
-However, the Committee may vote AGAINST certain similar proposals, if (for example) the structure would favor a dominant shareholder to the exclusion of other shareholders.
+More specifically, with respect to calling a special meeting, the Committee generally votes FOR proposals that would allow shareholders to call a special meeting if a reasonably high proportion of shareholders (typically of at least 10-15%, depending on the company's market capitalization, but no more than 25%, of the company's outstanding stock) are required to agree before such a meeting is called.

 4. Capital Structure, Mergers, Sales and Transactions

-With respect to proposals to reincorporate or to affect some other type of corporate reorganization, the Committee's primary concern is the long-term economic interests of shareholders.
-In making these decisions, the Committee considers the Proxy Advisor's vote recommendation, Committee member's opinions' and the fairness opinion when voting for or against a merger/reorganization or similar proposals.
+The Committee is likely to consider on a CASE-BY-CASE basis those proposals to merge, reincorporate or to affect some other type of corporate reorganization.
+In making these decisions, the Committee's primary concern is the long-term economic interests of shareholders, and it will consider Member Firm opinions, the fairness opinion, and the Proxy Advisors' vote recommendations when determining a vote decision on these or similar proposals.

 - Capital Structure

-In assessing asset sales, reorganizations, bankruptcy or other capital structure changes, the Committee looks to the economic and strategic rationale behind the transaction and supports those proposals that uphold the shareholders' long-term economic interest.
+In assessing asset sales, reorganizations, bankruptcy or other capital structure changes, the Committee looks to the economic and strategic rationale behind the transaction and supports those proposals that reasonably can be expected to uphold or enhance the shareholders' long-term economic interest.

 - The Committee generally votes FOR stock split proposals if the purpose is to: (1) increase liquidity and/or (2) adjust for a significant increase in stock price.